Suga Success: ‘Glamour’ Magazine Names Megan Thee Stallion One Of Their ‘Women Of The Year’

 It’s been a heck of a year for Megan Thee Stallion.

-Back in January, the star become the first rapper since Lauryn Hill to receive the Best New Artist award at the Grammys, and in July the “Hot Girl Summer” star made history as the first rhymer to grace the cover of Sports Illustrated, just one month before she snagged 4 BET Awards for Savage featuring Beyonce and WAP– her salacious hit alongside Cardi B.
+Back in January, she became the first rapper since Lauryn Hill to receive the Best New Artist award at the Grammys, and in July the “Hot Girl Summer” star made history as the first rhymer to grace the cover of Sports Illustrated, just one month before she snagged 4 BET Awards for “Savage” featuring Beyonce and “WAP”– her salacious hit alongside Cardi B.

-There’s no denying that Meg certainly has the hip-hop game on lock, especially after she became the first woman to have three number-one streaming songs on the Billboard 100 charts including “Savage” featuring Beyoncé, “WAP,” and “Body.”
+There’s no denying that Meg certainly has the hip-hop game on lock, especially after she became the first woman to have three number-one streaming songs on the Billboard 100 charts which included “Savage” “WAP,” and “Body.”

-From her political activism and her emotional New York Times op-ed championing domestic violence…what else can’t Megan Thee Stallion do?!
+From her political activism to her emotional New York Times op-ed championing against domestic violence…what else can’t Megan Thee Stallion do?!

 Well, now the history-making Hottie has been honored as one of Glamour’s Women of the Year.
 The Houston native detailed her strong childhood growing up with her late mother and grandmother who helped her to cultivate her greatness and her unwavering sense of self-confidence.